Bob Lucas Stadium

 The Bob Lucas Stadium (formerly named the Wessex Stadium) is a football stadium in Weymouth, England.
 It has been the home ground of Weymouth F.C. since 1987.
 It was formerly a greyhound racing and speedway stadium.

 Football

 The ground, which was built to hold 10,000 with 900 seated in the stand, first saw a football kicked with the visit of Taunton Town in the Western Counties Floodlight Cup final on 18 August 1987 in front of 1,023 spectators.
 The league season opened on 26 August with a visit from Lincoln City – who had just suffered relegation from the Football League – and the official attendance was 3,500.

 Ron Greenwood performed the official opening of the ground on 21 October 1987, prior to an exhibition match against Manchester United - which the Terras won 1–0.
 The attendance for this fixture was given as 4,904.

-In July 2010, the name of the stadium was changed from the Wessex Stadium in homage to the long-serving club president Bob Lucas, during his fight against cancer.
+In July 2010, the name of the stadium was changed from the Wessex Stadium in homage to the long-serving club president and former goalkeeper Bob Lucas, during his fight against cancer.
 He died a month later, aged 85.